department-of-veterans-affairs/va.gov-team/products/ask-va/research/Submit an inquiry/Conversation guide: Veterans.md

 In the Zoom chat, I'm going to send you a link to a prototype.
 I mentioned earlier a prototype is like a pretend version of a website.
 It might not work perfectly, but this way we can learn what we need to improve before we share it with all Veterans.

-> Send Sketch link in Zoom chat.
+> Send link in Zoom chat.

-* Can you open this link on your phone?
+* Can you please open the link in the chat?
 * Have you shared your screen on Zoom before?
     * `IF YES` Great.
 Can you please share your screen?
     * `IF NO` I’ll walk you through how to do that...

 Thanks!
-Now I’m able to see the prototype too.
+Now I’m able to see your screen too.

 ### 1: Start page